Shall We Have a Cigarette on It? ~ A Short Story by Allen Kopp

 He laughed and wiped his mouth.
 “No,” he said.

 “Tell me about this wife of yours.
 If you’re running around with other women, why doesn’t she give you a divorce?”

 “Her religious scruples prevent it.
 And, anyway, we’ve been separated for a long time.”

-“So, you’re married to the woman but not living with her?
+“So, you’re married to a woman you’re not living with?
 Not sharing the same bed?”

 “Mother, really!”
 Charlotte said.

 “I haven’t laid eyes on her in two years.”

 “Have you and Charlotte been intimate?”